 Coronavirus Fears Have NASA Urging Space Fans To Stay Away From Historic Launch

-Because of the coronavirus, NASA's top official is asking space fans to not travel to Florida later this month to watch astronauts blast off from American soil for the first time since the retirement of the space shuttles in 2011.
+Because of the coronavirus, NASA's top official is asking space fans not to travel to Florida later this month to watch astronauts blast off from American soil for the first time since the retirement of the space shuttles in 2011.

 "When we look back to the space shuttle launches, we had hundreds of thousands of people that would descend on the Kennedy Space Center," NASA Administrator Jim Bridenstine said in a pre-flight briefing.
 But, he noted, now is unfortunately not a good time for people to gather in large crowds.

-Note: This story was updated at 4:15 p.m.
-ET with quotes from the astronauts.